1234567Yang/LinuxManagerMCP/README.md

 > [!CAUTION]
 > This is a for-fun project.
-Do not use it in production, and do not use it on any machine you
-> care about — you are on your own if you do.
+Do not use it in production, and do not use it on any machine you care about: you are on your own if you do.
 No security guarantees are made.<br>
 > Friend link: Linux.do / A collection of AI-wiped-my-server incidents seen on the forum (login required): https://linux.do/t/topic/1585027
 ---

 ## Introduction

 Give your LLM access to your Linux server and let it drive.
-Unlike OpenClaw, this is an MCP
-plugin: it needs no API key, and for now it has no memory either.
+Unlike OpenClaw, this is an lite MCP plugin: it needs no API key, and for now it has no memory either.

 ## Get Started